XtreamPlatform/Xtream-Addons/README.md

 5. Add Backup And Restore Database
 6. A new option : Lines expid date Automatic.
 Created date when play the line
 7. Fixed URL Stream : http//IP:PORT/USER/PASS/ID
+8. Import Database Xtreamcode V1 & V2
 # Update coming soon
-8. Add series
+9. Add series
-9. Active Code API and Apk Android
+10. Active Code API and Apk Android
 <br>	</br>
 ### The panel is free one day for testing
 ### To use this panel.You must donate 30 Euro monthly to the project